 RV hook-ups are always in different places.
 You never know how much cord or hose you will need.
 Save yourself a whole lot of hassle and visit a store such as Camping World before your next RV trip to stock up on extra hoses and cords.

 You don’t want to be caught with your pants down when something happens to your RV.
 You need to have some necessary tools in order to fix possible problems that you might encounter.
 If we consult most RV sites we will find out that a tool kit is a must in all cases.
 After that, you can add a small axe, a shovel, fuses, electrical tape, wire connectors, and so on.
 You can also bring along a cordless drill, a bucket, and some silicone rescue tape for extra safety.
 You never know when you need them.

 A flashlight is another must-have item.
 They come in handy in so many situations like gathering wood, lighting the way down a dark path, or searching for that bag of marshmallows in the back of the cabinet.

 It’s always good to be prepared when on an RV trip.
 You need to have some safety items in your RV such as a first aid kit, a reflective vest, and a flare gun.

 An RV trip should be fun.
-Bring along both the stuff that is essential for survival and stuff that is essential for a good time!
-Make a list and double check it before head out on the road.
+Bring along both the stuff that is essential for survival and the stuff that is essential for a good time!
+Make a list and double-check it before heading out on the road.
 Try to make your trip safe, entertaining, and comfortable for the entire family.
 If there is anything you want to add to this list leave a comment below.